TawbeBaker/pc-basics/README.md

-> This is a living project — I’ll keep improving as I learn, and if i have time.
+> This is a learning project.
+I’ll probabaly keep improving as I learn, and if I have time.
 Contributions and suggestions are welcome!